mavolin/corgi/test/README.md

 you must run the integration tests with the `-coverpkg` flag.

-You may also run the `codecov.sh` utility script, which will print the current coverage to the terminal.
+You may also run the `codecov.sh` utility script, which will print the current coverage of the preparation and integration tests to the terminal.

-Optionally, you may also specify an `-html` flag to open a browser with a generated HTML report, or the `-coverprofile FILE` flag to generate a cover profile file.
+Optionally, you may also specify an `-html` flag to open a browser with a generated HTML report, for the preparation test.

+Lastly, you may also specify the -coverprofile flag to generate to coverage profiles, `prepare_coverage.txt` and `integration_coverage.txt`, that contain coverage information for the preparation and integration tests, respectively.

+`-html` and `-coverprofile` are mutually exclusive.